Wolkabout/WolkConnect-C-SimpleLink-Wi-Fi-CC3200-LaunchPad/README.md

 device_password=default_value
 ```

 Change default values with your own.
 WiFI parameters with your own.
 For *wifi_network_security_type* insert one of follow WEP, WPA, WPA2 or OPEN.
-The device_key and device_password you will get when you create your device on [WolkAbout IoT platform 2.0](https://wolkabout.com/assets/User-Manual-for-Web-Application.pdf).
+The device_key and device_password you will get when you create your device on WolkAbout IoT platform 2.0.

-### Creating device on Wolkabout platform
+### Creating device on Wolkabout IoT platform 2.0

-**Important**:
-While creating a device on [WolkAbout IoT platform 2.0](https://wolkabout.com/assets/User-Manual-for-Web-Application.pdf) import *manifest.json* file attached to this repo.
+While creating a device on WolkAbout IoT platform 2.0 import *manifest.json* file attached to this repo.
+Here you can find the [Wolkabout IoT platform 2.0 User Guide](https://wolkabout.com/assets/User-Manual-for-Web-Application.pdf).

 ### Testing the example